What You Need to Know About Heading Home with Your Newborn: An Interview with Dr. Jennifer Shu

 When is my baby’s fever too high?
 Is a humidifier a good idea?
 Do antibiotics cure colds?
 Is Tylenol safe?
 What if my baby is sick and won’t eat?
 Is my infant at risk for COVID-19?
-New parents have so many questions!
+New parents have so many questions when taking their baby home from the hospital!
 Especially today.

 In this video interview, Dr. Steven Goudy speaks with Dr. Jennifer Shu, a pediatrician in Atlanta, Georgia and the co-author of Heading Home With Your Newborn.
 Dr. Shu answers many of the burning questions new parents in this interview, and her book covers the rest—from breastfeeding and allergies to questions about extended stay in strapped-in positions (car seats, bouncy chairs), swaddling, diaper options, and more!